 Albums are Mylio specific organization of your images.
 While every image must be in a folder, albums allow you to have a secondary organization.
 Adding a photo to an album does not duplicate the image, but simply makes a reference to the image in its original folder.

 For example, you have a birthday party every year.
 Each of these birthdays are in their own folder, called “37th Birthday”, “38th Birthday”, “39th Birthday”, etc. These include all of your images from each of your birthdays.
 However, for your 40th Birthday, you want to make a collection of all of your favorite images from your past birthdays.
 You can then create an album called “Birthday Favorites” and choose the best images from the folders to populate the album.
 Your birthdays are still organized by year, but your album contains choice photos from each folder.

 More information on Folders can be found here.

 More information on Albums can be found here.

 If you are using Lightroom in conjunction with Mylio you may be interested in using Display Images to ensure Lightroom and Mylio images look the same.

 XMP files are a “sidecar” file that Mylio creates when changes have been made to your photos.
 Because Mylio is non-destructive, your originals will not be changed.
 Instead, changes will be recorded to the XMP file and the XMP file changes are applied to your original image.

 XMP files are a standard for recording metadata for images and are used by many applications.
 Changes made in Mylio can be read by any application that utilizes XMP files.

-Yes!
-If you require technical support over the phone please email firstname.lastname@example.org explaining your issue.
-Our team can then set up a time to have a support agent contact you via phone or remote session.
+If you require technical support please email email@example.com explaining your issue.
+If necessary, our team can set up a time to have a support agent contact you via phone or remote session.
 Better yet, your issue may be easily resolved in a few simple steps that we can outline in an email.
 Please note: Mylio Support does not have an incoming phone number.